rizface/blog/content/posts/how-this-blog-migrated-to-cloudflare-pages.md

 select repository you want to deploy, here i'll choose `blog` repo.
 ![Choose Repo](../images/choose-repo.png)

-since this blog is built using `hugo` then choose `hugo` as framework preset and leave other option as default
+since this blog is built using `hugo` then choose `hugo` as framework preset and leave other option as default.
 ![Setting Build Configuration](../images/build-config.png)

 then click `Save and Deploy` then deployment process will be started.